LinkedIn scrapped its entire ranking system.

 Dwell time, saves, and comment threads.
 That's the short list.

 Comment threads matter more than standalone comments.
-LinkedIn's system looks specifically for conversations where multiple people reply to each other, not just isolated responses aimed at the original poster.
+LinkedIn's system specifically looks for conversations where multiple people reply to each other, not just isolated responses aimed at the original poster.
 Multi-sentence comments carry far more weight than a clapping emoji or "Love this!"

 "When someone saves your post, it drives 5x more reach than a like, and 2x more reach than a comment."
 (AuthoredUp, analysis of 3+ million LinkedIn posts)